bclement-ocp/ocaml-perfomance-monitoring/README.md

 The main objective is to harvest data and knowledge about the performance of the OCaml compiler in the opam ecosystem and track the effect of various PRs on the OCaml compiler performance.

+**WARNING**: You must disable opam's build sandboxing (remove the `wrap-build-commands` entry in `.opam/config`) in order for the compiler to be able to store the timings file in a temporary directory.

 # How to create an flambda2 switch

 ## Automated approach (recommended)